Orientations of Morse flow trees in Legendrian contact homology

 Here $(-\epsilon,\epsilon)$ represents the degree of freedom of $q$ to move along the flow line itself. \end{lma}

 \begin{proof} Follows from the proof of [\cite{trees}, Proposition 3.14]. \end{proof}

-\begin{rmk} When calculating the sign for a rigid flow tree $\Gamma$, we will first orient the sub flow trees $\Gamma'$ of $\Gamma$.
-This, in turn, is done by orientating the flow out of the tree $\Gamma'$ at its special puncture $q$. \end{rmk}
+\begin{rmk} When calculating the sign of a rigid flow tree $\Gamma$, we will first orient the sub flow trees $\Gamma'$ of $\Gamma$.
+This, in turn, is done by orientating the tangent space of the flow out of the tree $\Gamma'$ at its special puncture $q$. \end{rmk}